ssvlabs/ssv/docs/specs/NETWORKING.md

 DiscV5 specs specifies potential vulnerabilities in their system and how they were (or will be) mitigated, see [DiscV5 Rationale > security-goals](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-rationale.md#security-goals).
 The major ones includes routing table pollution, traffic redirection, spamming or replayed messages.
+Peers with bad scores will be filtered during discovery, ensuring that attacking peers are known and ignored all over the system.